Haratin: Mauritania

 In Mauritania, the Haratin form one of the largest ethnic groups and account for as much as 40% of the Mauritanians.
 They are sometimes referred to as "Black Moors", in contrast to Beidane, or "White Moors".
-The Haratin there are primarily Hassaniya Arabic.
+The Haratin of Mauritania also primarily spoke Hassaniya Arabic.

 The Haratin of Mauritania, according to anthropologist Joseph Hellweg, who specializes in West African studies, were historically part of a social caste-like hierarchy that likely developed from a Bedouin legacy between the 14th and 16th century.
 The "Hassan" monopolized the occupations related to war and politics, the "Zwaya" (Zawaya) the religious roles, the "Bidan" (White Moors) owned property and held slaves (Haratins, Black Moors).
 Each of these were immovable castes, endogamous, with hereditary occupations and where the upper strata collected tribute (horma) from the lower strata of Mauritanian society, considered them socially inferior, and denied them the right to own land or weapons thereby creating a socio-economically closed system.

-In 1960, Mauritania officially abolished slavery, and made another update to its slavery law in 1981.
+In 1981, Mauritania officially abolished slavery.
 However, even after the formalities, abolishment, and new laws, discrimination against Haratin is still widespread, and many continue to be, for all practical purposes, enslaved, while large numbers live in other forms of informal dependence on their former masters.
+Although slavery was abolished by Presidential decree in 1981, it was not criminalized for the first time in 2007 and again in 2015, abolition in Mauritania is rarely enforced.